Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The number of classes of integral binary quartic forms having bounded invariants

 Our strategy to prove Theorem~\ref{refbq} is as follows.
 In \S\ref{redthbq}, we develop the necessary reduction theory needed to establish convenient fundamental domains for the action of $\GL_2(\Z)$ on $V_\R$.
-The primary difficulty in counting points in these fundamental domains is that they are not compact, but instead have a rather complicated cuspidal region going off to infinity.
+The primary difficulty in counting points in these fundamental domains is that they are not bounded, but instead have a rather complicated cuspidal region going off to infinity.
 To deal with and effectively handle this cusp, in \S\ref{redsec} we investigate the distribution of reducible and irreducible points inside these fundamental domains.
 Specifically, we prove that the cusp contains only reducible points, while the remainder of the domain outside the cuspidal region contains primarily irreducible points.
 In \S\ref{avgsec}, we develop a refinement of an averaging method introduced in \cite{dodqf}, \cite{dodpf} to count points in these fundamental regions in terms of the volumes of these domains.
 The volumes of the fundamental regions are then computed in \S\ref{secvol}, completing the proof of Theorem~\ref{refbq}.

-Finally, in \S\ref{secbqcong}, we prove a stronger version of Theorem \ref{refbq} where we restrict to counting those binary quartic forms whose coefficients satisfy finitely many congruence conditions.
-We will require this stronger result in an essential way when we prove Theorems~\ref{mainellip}, \ref{ellipcong}, and \ref{mcc} in Sections 5, 5, and 3, respectively.
+In \S\ref{secbqcong}, we prove a stronger version of Theorem \ref{refbq} where we restrict to counting those binary quartic forms whose coefficients satisfy finitely many congruence conditions.
+In \S\ref{secunif}, we prove the necessary estimates that uniformly bound the number of $\GL_2(\Z)$-orbits on binary quartic forms having bounded height whose discriminants are divisible by the square of some large prime.
+In~\S\ref{squarefree}, we then describe how these uniformity estimates allow one to count the number of $\GL_2(\Z)$-orbits of binary quartic forms of bounded height having {squarefree discriminant} (or satisfying other similar sets of infinitely many congruence conditions).
+We will require such results when we prove Theorems~\ref{mainellip} and \ref{ellipcong} in Section 3.